Gayatri Chakravorty Spivak: Work

+Spivak has been criticised for her cryptic prose.
+Writing for the New Statesman, Stephen Howe complains that "Spivak is so bewilderingly eclectic, so prone to juxtapose diverse notions without synthesis, that ascribing a coherent position to her on any question is extremely difficult."
+Terry Eagleton writes:

 If colonial societies endure what Spivak calls 'a series of interruptions, a repeated tearing of time that cannot be sutured', much the same is true of her own overstuffed, excessively elliptical prose.
 She herself, unsurprisingly, reads the book's broken-backed structure in just this way, as an iconoclastic departure from 'accepted scholarly or critical practice'.
 But the ellipses, the heavy-handed jargon, the cavalier assumption that you know what she means, or that if you don't she doesn't much care, are as much the overcodings of an academic coterie as a smack in the face for conventional scholarship.

-Writing for the New Statesman, Stephen Howe complained that "Spivak is so bewilderingly eclectic, so prone to juxtapose diverse notions without synthesis, that ascribing a coherent position to her on any question is extremely difficult."
-Judith Butler, in a response critical of Eagleton's position, cited Adorno's comment on the lesser value of the work of theorists who "recirculate received opinion", and opined that Spivak "gives us the political landscape of culture in its obscurity and proximity", and that Spivak's supposedly "complex" language has resonated with and profoundly changed the thinking of "tens of thousands of activists and scholars", and continues to do so.
+Judith Butler, in a response critical of Eagleton's position, cites Theodor W. Adorno's comment on the lesser value of the work of theorists who "recirculate received opinion," and opines that Spivak "gives us the political landscape of culture in its obscurity and proximity" and that Spivak's language has resonated with "tens of thousands of activists and scholars."

-"Can the Subaltern Speak?"
+"Can the Subaltern Speak?" and postcolonial theory

 Her essay, "Can the Subaltern Speak?"
 (1988), established Spivak among the ranks of feminists who consider history, geography, and class when thinking about women.
-In "Can the Subaltern Speak?", Spivak discusses the lack of an account of the Sati practice, leading her to reflect on whether the subaltern can even speak.
-Spivak writes about the process, the focus on the Eurocentric Subject as they disavow the problem of representation; and by invoking the Subject of Europe, these intellectuals constitute the subaltern 'Other of Europe' as anonymous and mute.
+In "Can the Subaltern Speak?", Spivak discusses the lack of accounts of the Hindu practice of sati (the burning of widows), leading her to reflect on whether the subaltern can even speak.
+Spivak writes about the focus on the Eurocentric subject and how by invoking the subject of Europe, intellectuals constitute the subaltern "other" of Europe as anonymous and mute.
 In all her work, Spivak's main effort has been to try to find ways of accessing the subjectivity of those who are being investigated.
-She is hailed as a critic who has feminised and globalised the philosophy of deconstruction, considering the position of the subaltern (a word used by Antonio Gramsci as describing ungeneralisable fringe groups of society who lack access to citizenship).
+She feminises and globalises the philosophy of deconstruction, considering the position of the subaltern.

 In the early 1980s, she was also hailed as a co-founder of postcolonial theory, which she refused to accept fully.
 Her A Critique of Postcolonial Reason, published in 1999, explores how major works of European metaphysics (e.g., Kant, Hegel) not only tend to exclude the subaltern from their discussions, but actively prevent non-Europeans from occupying positions as fully human subjects.
-In this work, Spivak launched the concept of "sanctioned ignorance" for the "reproducing and foreclosing of colonialist structures".
-This concept denotes a purposeful silencing through the "dismissing of a particular context as being irrelevant"; an institutionalised and ideological way of presenting the world.
+In this work, Spivak launched the concept of "sanctioned ignorance" for the "reproducing and foreclosing of colonialist structures."
+This concept denotes a purposeful silencing through the "dismissing of a particular context as being irrelevant."